 But at least the story, characters and dialogues aren’t bad.
-The story has some Lovecraftian elements seamlessly intertwined with Egyptian mythology, although I considered it more supernatural suspense than horror, but still quite enjoyable.
+The story has some Lovecraftian elements seamlessly intertwined with Egyptian mythology, although I considered it more supernatural suspense than horror, but it’s still quite enjoyable.
 The game doesn’t have many characters to interact with but it has a lot of dialogue which is displayed in speech bubbles like in a comic, with certain words in red for dialogue options.

 But in The Scroll, some big changes were made.
 It isn’t a remake by any means, but more of a remastered version in which the animation, sound and music are vastly improved.
-It also contains voice acting throughout the game (with the same speech bubbles for dialogue options), which is quite good for the time, but the dialogue remains more or less the same.
+It also contains voice acting throughout the game (with the same speech bubbles for dialogue options), which is quite good for the time, but the dialogue itself remains more or less the same.

 It also expands the locations, including a bazaar that wasn’t in the floppy version and some new characters.
 But the biggest change is the lack of a character creation option.
-Instead you choose between two pre-established characters: an English male Egyptologist or an American male Mystic.
+Instead you choose between two pre-established characters: an English Egyptologist or an American Mystic.
 Yes, now you only have two playthroughs to play and although they’re expanded from the previous version, it severely limits the replay value.
 And the Egyptologist playthrough is still very short in comparison with the Mystic one.

-The emission of the character creation option also denotes another thing: in Daughter of Serpents, you could create a female character and although it didn’t have any impact in gameplay or story, there weren’t many games with female protagonists back in the 90s and the fact that The Scroll only has male protagonists doesn’t help.
-It should have been one male and the other female in my opinion.
+The emission of the character creation option also denotes another thing: in Daughter of Serpents, you could create a female character and although it didn’t have any impact in the gameplay or story, there weren’t many games with female protagonists back in the 90s and the fact that The Scroll only has male protagonists doesn’t help.
+It should have been one male and the other female to choose in my opinion.

 Well, do you like games based on the Cthulhu Mythos?
-If so tell me which are your favorites in the comments below.
+If so tell me which are your favourites in the comments below.
 I’ll see you guys around and till then………………..PH’NGLUI MGLW’NAFH CTHULHU R’LYEH WGAH’NAGL FHTAGN